MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 ### Optimize messaging efficiency

 The number and size of device to cloud messages is an important parameter for IoT solution performance efficiency.
-Azure IoT services such as IoT Hub and Azure IoT Central define message limits per tier, which affects both solution performance and cost.
+Azure IoT services such as [IoT Hub](https://azure.microsoft.com/services/iot-hub) and [Azure IoT Central](https://azure.microsoft.com/services/iot-central) define message limits per tier, which affects both solution performance and cost.

 Consider the following messaging recommendations:

-- Message sizing: IoT Hub and IoT Central calculate daily quota message counts based on a [4-KB message size](/azure/iot-hub/iot-hub-devguide-quotas-throttling#quotas-and-throttling).
+- IoT Hub and IoT Central calculate daily quota message counts based on a [4-KB message size](/azure/iot-hub/iot-hub-devguide-quotas-throttling#quotas-and-throttling).
 Sending smaller messages leaves some capacity unused.
-In general, use message sizes close to the boundary of 4 KB.
+In general, use message sizes close to the 4-KB boundary.
 Group smaller device-to-cloud messages into larger messages to reduce the total number of messages, but consider the introduced latency when combining messages.

-- Message frequency: Avoid using chatty communication.
-For device-to-device or module-to-module edge communication, avoid designing interactions that send many small messages.
-Use built-in Azure IoT Edge SDK message batching for Advanced Message Queuing Protocol (AMQP) to send multiple telemetry messages to the cloud.
+- Avoid chatty communication.
+For device-to-device or module-to-module edge communication, don't design interactions that send many small messages.

+- Use built-in Azure IoT Edge SDK message batching for Advanced Message Queuing Protocol (AMQP) to send multiple telemetry messages to the cloud.

-  Use application-level batching by combining multiple smaller messages at the downstream device and send larger messages to the edge gateway.
-This batching limits the message overhead and reduces the writes to local edge disk storage.
+- Use application-level batching by combining multiple smaller messages at the downstream device and sending larger messages to the edge gateway.
+This batching limits the message overhead and reduces writes to local edge disk storage.

-- Use AMQP connection multiplexing to reduce the dependency on TCP connections limits per SDK client.
+- Use AMQP connection multiplexing to reduce the dependency on Transmission Control Protocol (TCP) connections limits per SDK client.
 With AMQP connection multiplexing, multiple devices can use a single TCP connection to IoT Hub.

-- Use direct methods for request-reply interaction with a device that can succeed or fail immediately, after a user-specified timeout.
+- Use direct methods for request-reply interactions that can succeed or fail immediately, after a user-specified timeout.
 This approach is useful for scenarios where the course of action is different depending on whether the device responded.

 - Use device twins for device state information, including metadata and configurations.
 IoT Hub maintains a device twin for each device that you connect.

 ### Understand messaging quotas and throttling

-The cloud IoT gateway per-unit limits depend on the IoT Hub tier.
-These limits are the *quota* for sustained throughput and sustained send rates for the tier.
-Although these quotas are defined as the sustained throughput and send rate.
-To resiliently handle short bursts or load overshoots, IoT Hub can handle loads above these quotas for short periods of time.
+The IoT Hub tier sets cloud gateway per-unit limits.
+The messaging *quota* defines sustained throughput and sustained send rates for the tier.
+IoT Hub can handle loads above these quotas for short durations to resiliently handle bursts or load overshoots.

-Another limit then becomes important, which is the *throttle* limit, an hourly or daily upper limit for the service load.
-Throttle limits protect an IoT hub from too much load for a longer period of time.
+Another important limit is the hourly or daily service load or *throttle* limit.
+Throttle limits protect an IoT hub from too much load for too long a time.

 The following diagrams show the relationship between load, quota, and throttle limits.
 The left diagram shows that IoT Hub can handle sustained or constant high load up to the level of the quota for the IoT Hub tier.
 The right diagram shows that IoT Hub can handle load that is changing over time, as long as it doesn't hit the throttle limit and on average isn't above the quota for the IoT Hub tier.